pmunts/muntsos/README.md

   via **`wget`** or **`curl`** web page fetches, which can be easily done from a network hook script.

+- 9 June 2026 -- Upgraded the .Net Core Runtime to 1.0.9.

+- 23 June 2026 -- Upgraded Raspberry Pi 1 and 3 kernels to 6.18.36.
+The
+  `make oldconfig` operation successfully upgraded the kernel configuration from 6.12.77 to 6.18.36.
+For some reason, the same operation for Raspberry Pi 4 and 5 kernels produces a kernel that fails to boot, and will require more manual conversion work.

 ## Quick Setup Instructions for the Impatient

 Instructions for installing the **MuntsOS** cross-toolchain development